-Recently we told you about filling the gaps around the picture rail in our bedroom and redoing the silicone seal around our bath (You can read about it here and here).
+Recently we told you about filling the gaps around the picture rail in our bedroom with caulk and redoing the seal around our bath with silicone.
 There is a huge selection of different sealants available and choosing the right one can be difficult.

-- Is highly elastic and will adhere well to any smooth surface
+- Silicone is highly elastic and will adhere well to any smooth surface

-- Ideal for rooms with higher moisture levels (like kitchens and bathrooms) as it is water resistant
+- Silicone is ideal for rooms with higher moisture levels (like kitchens and bathrooms) as it is water-resistant

-- Ideal for sealing around baths, showers and other sanitary ware
+- It’s ideal for sealing around baths, showers and other sanitary ware

 - It’s cold and heat resistant as well as non-yellowing

-- In bathrooms only use sanitary silicone, which contains fungicide
+- In bathrooms only use sanitary silicone, which contains a fungicide to prevent mould

 - You can’t paint over silicone

-- Less tolerant to movement than silicone – should only be used in areas where there is little or no movement
+- It’s less tolerant to movement than silicone – should only be used in areas where there is little or no movement

-- Ideal for filling gaps in living areas like between skirting boards, picture rails and built-in furniture
+- Caulk is ideal for filling gaps in living areas like between skirting boards, picture rails and built-in furniture

 - You can paint over it with any paints or varnishes